-New North, also known as the Saskatchewan Association of Northern Communities, is the lobbying and advocacy association for the municipalities of northern Saskatchewan.
-Its purpose is to advocate and negotiate with the local, provincial and federal governments on behalf of its member communities, and to implement changes to enhance the quality of life for northern people within the Northern Administration District (NAD) of Saskatchewan.
-Most members of New North are also members of Municipalities of Saskatchewan.
+New North, also known as the Saskatchewan Association of Northern Communities. is association the advocacv for the municipalities of northern Saskatchewan.
+Its purpose to advocate and negotiate with the local, provincial and federal governments on behalf of member communities, and implement changes to enhance the quality of life for northern people within the Northern Administration District (NAD) of Saskatchewan.
+Most members of New North are also members of SUMA.

-Web: www.newnorthsask.org Email: new.north@sasktel.net Phone: 306-425-5505
+Web: www.newnorthsask.org Email: new.north@sasktel.net

+Phone: 306-425-5505